JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7949 days**.

-And here is a just a random fact -  **A one ounce milk chocolate bar has 6 mg of caffeine**.
+And here is a just a random fact -  **On November 29, 2000, Pope John Paul II was named an "Honorary Harlem Globetrotter."**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)